- Some research suggests that mental illness can run in families.

 Having a healthy diet

 Eating a healthy, balanced diet is good for your mental and physical health.
-If you have a limited diet, or eat a lot of unhealthy food, it can make your mental health worse.

 Getting regular exercise